jaideep-seth/bittorrent_gsoc19/README.md

 * [Made a PR](https://github.com/openworm/PyOpenWorm/pull/449) to Subclass DataSourceLoader and implement its load method in BitTorrentDataSourceDirLoader.
 Setup and access control dependencies of the BitTorrent Client are included alongwith an integration test.

-* Setup a [Ubuntu container with an Elastic IP on AWS](http://13.235.204.78) , this server is implemented to improve user experience and avoid required installations needed for seeding contents to BitTorrent.
+* Setup a [Ubuntu container with an Elastic IP on AWS](http://13.235.204.78) , this server is implemented to improve user experience by avoiding required installations needed for seeding contents to BitTorrent.

+* [Merged the documentation](https://github.com/openworm/PyOpenWorm/pull/451) for the process of Uploading and Downloading desired contents.

 ### Prerequisites